chainpoint/chainpoint-cli/README.md

-# Chainpoint CLI Client
+# Chainpoint CLI

-An easy to install, easy to use, Command Line Interface (CLI) for submitting hashes, and managing proofs, on the Tierion Network.
+A Command Line Interface (CLI) for creating and verifying Chainpoint proofs.
+See https://chainpoint.org

-With this CLI you can submit hashes to a Tierion Node, which will in turn submit the hash to a Tierion Network Core.
-Core is responsible for anchoring the hash to public blockchains and generating proofs.
-The CLI will allow you to easily retrieve and verify a Chainpoint cryptographic proof that proves your hash was submitted and anchored at a point in time.
+The Chainpoint CLI lets you submit hashes to a Chainpoint Node on the Tierion Network.
+Nodes periodically aggregate hashes and send data to Tierion Core for anchoring the hash to public blockchains.

+The CLI lets you retrieve and verify a Chainpoint proof.
+Each proof cryptographically proves the integrity and existence of data at a point in time.

 The CLI also maintains a simple local database that keeps track of every hash you submit, and stores and manages Chainpoint proofs